 11. Enhance Blood Circulation

-Rose hip tea, when brewed, can enhance blood circulation (35).
+Rose hip tea, when brewed, may enhance blood circulation (35).

 [ Read: Remedies To Improve Blood Circulation ]